SharanReddy02/the-wild-oasis/README.md

 # The-wild-oasis

 This project was made as a part of react learnings.
-To kick-off, just clone the project and hit

 ## npm-i

-in your terminal.
+clone the project and use the command in your terminal.
-Then,

 ## npm run dev

-to run the project.
+To run the project.